Updated Mar 09, 2026

 Where do staff–student communications break down?

-Variability in access is the main friction.
-Large cohorts stretch staff time, and access windows that suit full‑time students do not always work for part‑time, mature or disabled students.
-Without predictable routes to reach tutors, some students progress while others feel disconnected.
-Departments need to organise workload and timetabling so every cohort has equitable access to advice and feedback.
+Access usually breaks down through inconsistency rather than a total absence of support.
+Large cohorts stretch staff time, and contact windows that suit full-time students do not always work for part-time, mature, or disabled students.
+When routes to help are unclear, the most confident students often get answers first while others stay silent and fall behind.
+Departments need workload models, timetables, and communication norms that give every cohort an equitable route to advice and feedback.

 How does faculty engagement shape student learning?